jwoehr/qisjob/README.md

 # qis_job
 QISKit Job Control

-The `qis_job.py` script loads and executes [Qiskit](https://qiskit.org) experiments on simulators or on genuine quantum computing hardware such as that found at [IBM Q Experience](https://quantum-computing.ibm.com).
+The `qis_job.py` script (or, if the setup is run, the `qisjob` command) loads and executes [Qiskit](https://qiskit.org) experiments on simulators or on genuine quantum computing hardware such as that found at [IBM Q Experience](https://quantum-computing.ibm.com).

-The script also provides some utility functions such as:
+The script/command also provides some utility functions such as:

 * enumerating backend platforms
 * checking on status of backend platforms